Fire Evacuation Procedures in Aged Care Facilities

 Incidents like flood, fire, earthquake, storm or even infrastructure failure can be disastrous no matter the time of the year.
 They also happen across all parts of Australia, no matter where an aged care facility is located – whether that’s in the country, near the ocean or in the suburbs of a city.
 Therefore, having the right type of evacuation procedures in place are not just important, but absolutely essential.
 These procedures can quite literally mean the difference between chaos or readiness, safety or injury, and even life or death.

-Your facility, your responsibility
+Your aged care facility, your responsibility

 - There’s no national protocol for creating an emergency evacuation plan in an aged care setting, which puts the pressure on providers to undertake all the necessary emergency management precautions.

 - Federal and state-wide regulations and codes dictate what should be involved in your evacuation procedures.
 It’s your responsibility to create a plan aligned with your State or Territory requirements, that’s also in line with the Aged Care Act which states that all providers need to deliver quality care and services to their care recipients.

 - As an Australian business, the legal responsibility falls on the PCBU (Persons Conducting Business or Undertakings), making it your responsibility to ensure that people on the premises are carefully accounted for in an emergency.

 - You can learn more about Australia’s building fire safety requirements here.

 What you can do to prepare your fire evacuation procedure

 - Train your staff throughout the year.
 All staff of your facility need to be well-practised in the specific role they must undertake when evacuating residents to safety.